suncoast-devs/handbook/assignments/cs-api-intro-2/README.md

+---
-# The Rise of the Tamagotchi
+title: The Rise of the Tamagotchi
+---

 To start your journey you will be creating an API that allows a user to create and care for a virtual pet, reminiscent of a [Tamagotchi](https://en.wikipedia.org/wiki/Tamagotchi).
 The basic functionality will walk you through the 4 basic parts of a web API, create, read, update and delete.
 For explorer mode, keep it simple and they add features.